 That is because O** can't have come from O*, since O* can only change if it struggles with O**, which doesn't yet exist!
 And pushing the process into the past (via a 'reversed' version of the NON) will merely reduplicate the above problems.
 [Again, why this is so is explained in detail here.]

-It could be objected that the above argument appears to place objects and/or processes in fixed categories, which is one of the main criticisms dialecticians make of FL.
+It could be objected that the above argument appears to place objects and processes in fixed categories, which is one of the main criticisms dialecticians have of FL.
 On that basis, it could be maintained that the above argument is completely misguided.

 Fortunately, repairs are easy to make: let us now suppose that object/process A is comprised of two changing "internal/external opposites", or tendencies, O* and O**, and it thus develops as a result.

 The rest still follows: if object/process A is already composed of a changing dialectical union of O* and O**, and O* 'develops' into O** as a result of a struggle between these opposites, then the above objections still apply.
 Once more: O* can't change into O** since O** already exists.

 Of course, it could be argued that O** 'develops' into O*.

 [This objection might even incorporate that eminently obscure Hegelian term-of-art: "sublation".]